Hurricane Anita: United States

-As the precursor tropical disturbance crossed southern Florida, it dropped light rainfall of over 1 inch (25 mm) in the Miami area.
+As the precursor tropical disturbance crossed southern Florida, it dropped rainfall of over 1 inch (25 mm) in the Miami area.
 Later, as a developing tropical depression, the system produced gusty winds and heavy rainfall in southern Louisiana; one station near Galliano reported over 3 inches (76 mm) of precipitation.
 Hurricane Anita produced a storm tide of 2 feet (0.6 m) above normal in Grand Isle, which resulted in hundreds of families being asked to leave their homes.

 The hurricane produced above-normal tides along the Texas coastline, which closed several highways including Texas State Highway 87.
 The northern periphery of Hurricane Anita produced light to moderate rainfall across the southern portion of the state, which peaked at 4.97 inches (126 mm) at Rio Grande City.
 Damage in the state was minor; on South Padre Island damage was limited to a few broken windows.

 Mexico

 Hurricane Anita made landfall in a sparsely populated portion of Mexico; as a result, few meteorological statistics exist.
 A station near where the hurricane moved ashore recorded 17.52 inches (445 mm) of precipitation in six hours, which resulted in severe flooding and mudslides.
-Winds along the eastern Mexico coastline were estimated at over 100 mph (160 km/h).

 The hurricane caused extensive damage to fishing and farming communities in northeastern Mexico.
 Strong winds destroyed thousands of homes and left about 25,000 people homeless, according to newspaper reports from Mexico City.
 The winds destroyed the roofs of most buildings near where the hurricane moved ashore, and also caused widespread power outages which disrupted communications.
 Heavy rainfall destroyed or obstructed roadways across the region, with some flooded avenues in Tampico and reports of flooded highways near Ciudad Victoria.
 Eleven people were killed in floods and mudslides across Tamaulipas.
 In all, at least 50,000 people were affected by the hurricane in Mexico.

 Aftermath

-The name Anita was retired following this storm, and will never be used for an Atlantic hurricane again.
-Shortly after the hurricane made landfall, the government of Mexico sent two trucks of food to the areas of greatest impact.
+Shortly after the hurricane made landfall, the government of Mexico sent two truckloads of food to the areas of greatest impact.
 Additionally, officials permitted full use of the Mexican railway system to facilitate the distribution of aid.
 Three municipalities were also declared disaster areas following the storm.
 In Texas, the combination of moderate rainfall and high tides in low-lying marshland led to a mosquito outbreak near Galveston following the storm.

+On account of the severe damage caused by the hurricane in the Atlantic basin, the name Anita was retired at the end of the 1977 season.
+It will never again be used to name a tropical storm in the basin.